josh-stillman/devops-for-typescript-devs/README.md

 }
 ```

-The `awsx` package is Pulumi's [Crosswalk for AWS](https://www.pulumi.com/docs/clouds/aws/guides/) package, which provides an easier to use API for common AWS tasks like this.
+`awsx` is Pulumi's [Crosswalk for AWS](https://www.pulumi.com/docs/clouds/aws/guides/) package, which provides a friendlier API for common AWS tasks like this.

 In `index.ts`, call the function and re-export the returned `repoName` as a stack output.